apache/nuttx/configs/sama5d4-ek/README.txt

        Then you will need to follow some special build instructions below in order to build and install the ROMFS file system image.

-       UPDATE: The ROMFS configuration is pre-configured in the file nuttx/configs/sama5d4-ek/knsh/defconfig.ROMFS

     5. Board initialization is performed performed before the application is started: